DataCrunchWizard/lambda-academy/src/pages/blog/khoa-hoc-web-developer.md

-## Tuần 1: Web Foundations - HTML, CSS, JavaScript, Git, and UI Principles
+## Tuần 1: Web Foundations - HTML, CSS, Git

 The Specialty Coffee Association of America (SCAA), founded in 1982, is a non-profit trade organization for the specialty coffee industry.
 With members located in more than 40 countries, SCAA represents every segment of the specialty coffee industry, including: